top of page

 Decoctions.
 A decoction is the preferred preparation for woody plants, barks, roots, and berries.
 This plant matter is tougher and therefore requires a little more TLC to release all of its medicine!
 For this method you place the herbs in a pot with filtered water, bring to a boil, reduce heat and simmer for 10-15 minutes, covered.
 Strain and enjoy.

 Water based preparations are extremely valuable medicine.
 Many of us look at herbal teas as somehow less-than other forms of medicines or supplements.
 Because of our human tendency to overcomplicate things, the simplicity of a herbal tea must mean that it's somehow less effective.
 But in reality, teas are something I will always try to recommend first before other methods, for a few reasons!
 They are hydrating, packed with vitamins and minerals, and also bypass digestion.
-This makes teas (and tinctures--liquid forms of medicine) ideal for individuals struggling with digestive health issues.
-Capsules and dry preparations need to be processed by the body via digestion before the medicinal constituents can be used by the body.
-In cases of compromised digestion, an individual may not be getting as much out of their medicine as they would like!
+This makes teas (and tinctures--liquid forms of medicine) ideal for individuals struggling with digestive health issues, rather than capsules or dry formulas that need to go through the digestive process in order to be used by the body.

-Alcohol is an ideal solvent for medicinal plant constituents, and when combined with water is a powerhouse.
-Alcohol acts as a preservative, and so this form is great to have on hand for fast and effective medicine.
+Alcohol is an ideal solvent for medicinal plant constituents, and when combined with water it is a powerhouse.
+Alcohol acts as a preservative, and so this form is great to have on hand for fast and effective medicine that can maintain its potency for years.

 Tinctures.
-An alcohol, glycerine, or vinegar extract is called a tincture.
-Herbs are mixed with alcohol, in the correct proportions, or glycerine, and left to macerate for at least a month before straining and bottling.
+Herbs are mixed with alcohol in the correct proportions, and left to macerate for at least a month before straining and bottling.
 Tinctures are much stronger, volume for volume, than infusions and decoctions and so only a few drops at a time are taken.
 Drops can be placed on or under the tongue for immediate absorption (although the taste can be quite strong), placed in water or juice, or placed in hot water for a tea.
 When a tincture is put into hot water some of the alcohol content evaporates, leaving most of the herbal constituents in the water.
 Tinctures can also be added to foot baths (our feet are incredible for absorbing medicines!), capsules, lozenges, and smoothies.

 Dry Preparations